 No doubt you’ve noticed by now that there is a lot of similarity between computers and books when it comes to eye strain.
 You are using your eyes in a very focused way, trying to understand what the text is saying.
 You should be doing what is necessary to keep your eyes from tiring out.

-Diet plays a major role in eye health, so if you’re not eating properly, you might want to consider eye vitamin supplements to keep your eyes strong for less strain.
+Diet plays a major role in eye health, so if you’re not eating properly, you might want to consider eye vitamin supplements to keep your eyes strong and reduce eye strain.

 Time Management Is Important for Students to Reduce Eye Strain

 There is another little technique to help your eyes which every student should develop – good time management.
 You have a certain number of hours every day which can be used for study.
 Make the most of them.

 You may want to concentrate your studying during the daylight hours.
 You can still do some reading at night, but try not to leave it all until the last minute.
 Again, the library may be the best place for evening reading.
 There is sufficient light to keep any eye strain to a bare minimum.

 Eye examinations are not just for senior citizens.
 You want to schedule at least one eye examination annually.
 If you are developing problems with your eyes, early detection can help.
 Many colleges and universities have connections to local physicians who give students discounts.
 Check with your student union or school’s health department.
 Going in during college is also a great way to take advantage of your parents’ insurance plan before you turn 26.